delispeter19/Modelling-of-a-Mass-Spring-System/README.md

 ```

 ## Basic Usage
-At the start of each jupyter notebook, you will find a parameter screen for masses, spring constants, and 3 possible initial conditions similar to the python code below.
+At the start of each jupyter notebook, you will find a parameter screen for masses, spring constants.
 The masses and spring constants will determine the nature of the parameter matrix <i>P</i> defined later in the code.
-Each set of initial conditions will share these characteristics.

 ```
 #PARAMETERS: